TuringGpt/Dashboard_Clone/envs/wiki_confluence/tools/interface_1/policy.md

 - Global Admin

 1. Obtain user_id (required) and actor_user_id (required).
+2. Validate the requester identity and authorization/permission to manage users (e.g., Global Admin).
+You can fetch the actor record with get_user to check their role/privileges.
-2. Call get_user to ensure the user exists and retrieve their details for the audit log.
+3. Call get_user to ensure the user exists and retrieve their details for the audit log.
-3. Call manage_users to delete the user record.
+4. Then call manage_users to delete the user record.
-4. Create an audit entry with create_new_audit_trail.
+Create an audit entry with record_audit_log.

 **Halt, and use transfer_to_human if you receive the following errors; otherwise complete the SOP:**